-To be considered for reimbursement, NDCs and a HCPCS or CPT procedure code must be indicated on Medicare crossover claims.
+To be considered for reimbursement, NDCs and a HCPCS or CPT procedure code must be indicated on Medicare crossover claims for provider-administered drugs.
 NDCs must be indicated on claims where Medicare is the primary payer.
 Medicare claims with an NDC present should automatically cross over to ForwardHealth.

-ForwardHealth will deny crossover claims, including WCDP crossover claims, if an NDC was not submitted to Medicare.
+ForwardHealth will deny crossover claims if an NDC was not submitted to Medicare.